reflectoring/reflectoring.github.io/_posts/2021-10-10-comparison-of-java-http-clients.md

 }

 ```
 Here we have used the builder pattern to create an instance of `HttpClient` and `HttpRequest` and then made an asynchronous call to the REST API.
-When creating the request, we have set the HTTP method as GET by calling the GET method and also set the API URL and API key in the header along with a timeout value of `10` seconds.
+When creating the request, we have set the HTTP method as `GET` by calling the `GET` method and also set the API URL and API key in the header along with a timeout value of `10` seconds.

 ## Synchronous POST Request with Native HttpClient
 For HTTP POST and PUT, we call the methods `POST(BodyPublisher body)` and `PUT(BodyPublisher body)` on the builder.
-The `BodyPublisher` parameter has a number of out-of-the-box implementations which simplify passing the request body.
+The `BodyPublisher` parameter has several out-of-the-box implementations which simplify sending the request body.

 ```java
 public class HttpClientApp {